-Fast forward to 2017 and SAMCEDA's mission holds true to that original purpose and is even more critical today.
+Fast forward to 2018 and SAMCEDA's mission holds true to that original purpose and is even more critical today.
 San Mateo County and the Silicon Valley Region has long been a birthplace of innovation.
-Collectively, we lead the world in education, healthcare, biotechnology, technology, software, online media, and social media.
+Collectively, we lead the world in education, healthcare, biotechnology, technology, software, online and social media, cybersecurity, and artificial intelligence.